Universal quantum control over non-Hermitian continuous-variable systems: Non-Hermitian cavity-magnonic system

 \subsection{Model and Hamiltonian}

-In this section, we use our UQC theory for the general non-Hermitian bosonic systems in Sec.~\ref{general} to analyze an open two-mode bosonic system that consists of a single-mode cavity and a yttrium iron garnet sphere in the Kittel mode~\cite{Harder2018Level,Grigoryan2018Synchronized,Bhoi2019Abnormal,Yang2019Control,Yao2019Microscopic,Yu2019Prediction,Boventer2020Control} as shown in Fig.~\ref{model}.
+In this section, we apply our UQC theory for the general non-Hermitian bosonic systems in Sec.~\ref{general} to analyze an open two-mode bosonic system that consists of a single-mode cavity and an yttrium iron garnet sphere in the Kittel mode~\cite{Harder2018Level,Grigoryan2018Synchronized,Bhoi2019Abnormal,Yang2019Control,Yao2019Microscopic,Yu2019Prediction, Boventer2020Control} as shown in Fig.~\ref{model}.
 The cavity and magnon modes are represented by the annihilation operators $a$ and $b$, respectively.
 They are mutually interacted by the time-dependent exchange coupling $J(t)$ with phase $\varphi$.
 The cooperative coupling between the two-mode system and the environment~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity} leads to the gain or loss rates $\gamma_a$ and $\gamma_b$ of the cavity mode $a$ and the magnon mode $b$, respectively, as well as a dissipative coupling $i\Gamma e^{i\Theta}$ between them.
 Then the whole system can be described by a non-Hermitian Hamiltonian~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity}:

-Here $\omega_a$ is the free frequency of the cavity mode. $\omega_b(t)$ is the time-dependent frequency of the magnon modes, which can be flexibly tuned by the external bias magnetic field $B(t)$~\cite{Zhang2014Strongly,Babak2022Cavity,Jin2024Stabilizing}. $\gamma_b>0$ is the fixed loss rate of magnon mode. $\gamma_a>0$ represents the gain or loss effect on the cavity mode when $\varphi_a=\pi$ or $\varphi_a=0$, respectively~\cite{Zhang2017Observation,Zhang2025Gain}.
+Here $\omega_a$ is the free frequency of the cavity mode. $\omega_b(t)$ is the time-dependent frequency of the magnon modes, which can be flexibly tuned by the external bias magnetic field $B(t)$~\cite{Zhang2014Strongly,Babak2022Cavity,Jin2024Stabilizing}. $\gamma_b>0$ is a constant loss rate of magnon mode. $\gamma_a>0$ represents the gain or loss effect on the cavity mode when $\varphi_a=\pi$ or $\varphi_a=0$, respectively~\cite{Zhang2017Observation,Zhang2025Gain}.
 The phase $\Theta=0$ or $\Theta=\pi$ of the dissipative coupling is determined by the propagation direction of the traveling waves~\cite{Wang2019Nonreciprocity}.
 For simplicity, we set $\Theta=0$ in the following.
-The details about the derivation of the non-Hermitian Hamiltonian~(\ref{HamMC1}) through the Lindblad master equation can be found in appendix~\ref{HeffDerive} with $\varphi_a=0$, despite both $\varphi_a$ and $\Gamma$ can have many choices~\cite{Wang2019Nonreciprocity,Zhang2017Observation,Zhang2025Gain}.
+The derivation details about the non-Hermitian Hamiltonian~(\ref{HamMC1}) through the adjoint Lindblad master equation, i.e., the Lindblad master equation in the Heisenberg picture, can be found in Appendix~\ref{HeffDerive} with $\varphi_a=0$, despite both $\varphi_a$ and $\Gamma$ having many choices~\cite{Wang2019Nonreciprocity,Zhang2017Observation,Zhang2025Gain}.
+We capture the full non-Hermitian Hamiltonian without omitting the quantum-jump terms.
+Thus the Schr\"odinger equation with the time-dependent non-Hermitian Hamiltonian~(\ref{HamMC1}) is equivalent to the Lindblad master equation.